legendarycode3/onchain-betting-contract/README.md

     * Bet lifecycle management through multiple statuses (Pending, Locked, Resolved, Claimed, and Canceled).
     * ETH staking functionality for both participants.
     * Stake tracking and prevention of double staking.
-    * Automatic bet locking when
+    * Automatic bet locking when both players have deposited their stakes.

 ## 🌐Technical Stack (Technologies Used)
 * ****[Solidity](https://www.soliditylang.org/)**** - The programming language for writing the Smart contracts.